bb2636/floxn-system/replit.md

 ### System Design Choices
 - **Frontend**: React with TypeScript, Wouter for routing, TanStack Query for data fetching, React Hook Form with Zod for form validation, Shadcn UI and Tailwind CSS for component styling, and Lucide React for icons.
 - **Backend**: Express.js with bcrypt for password hashing, express-session for session management, and memorystore as an in-memory session store.
 Zod is used for API validation.
-- **Database**: Currently uses an in-memory storage (MemStorage) with future plans for PostgreSQL integration in production.
+- **Database**: PostgreSQL (Neon-backed) for persistent data storage.
+Uses Drizzle ORM for database operations.

 ## External Dependencies